 Written rules first emerged in 1743 from champion Jack Broughton (the Broughton rules) to protect fighters form serious injury.
 These rules introduced the count when a fighter is downed and prevented hitting while on the ground, the rules also stipulated no hitting below the waist.
-Unlike modern rules however there was no time limits on rounds, with rounds continuing until a fighter was downed.
+Unlike modern rules however there were no time limits on rounds, with rounds continuing until a fighter was downed.

 The famous Marquess of Queensbury rules were composed in 1867 for amateur championship bouts held at Lille Bridge in London.
 Written by John Chambers there were 12 rules in all that stipulated:

 - Boxing should be a stand-up fight in a 24 square foot ring.

 - Hugging or any form of wrestling is not allowed.